anilatasoyy/Rest-API-PostgreSQL-Node.js/README.md

 # My first API project with DB

-1- It lacks node_modules folder to use it you need to go to terminal and write "npm install"
+1- It lacks node_modules folder to use it you need to go to terminal and write "npm install" and "npm i express"

 2- You will also need psql configuration file of your own database that called "psqlconfig.js"